google/kernel-sanitizers/kasan/FOUND_BUGS.md

-KASAN: Found Bugs
+KASAN: Found bugs
 =================

-Over the years KASAN has found thousands of issues in the Linux kernel so maintaining a full list is pointless.
+Over the years KASAN has found thousands of issues in the Linux kernel.
+Thus, maintaining a full list is pointless.

-This page contains links to some old bugs found with KASAN back in the days when it was being developed.
+This page contains links to a few old bugs found with KASAN back in the days when it was being developed.
 Just for historical purposes.

 ## Old Bugs